Swansea Magpies

 The Swansea Magpies is an Australian rules football club based in Swansea, Wales.
 The club play in the Welsh Australian Rules Football League under the 9-a-side footy rules.

 History

 The Swansea Magpies were one of the founding member teams of the W.A.R.F.L., playing their first season in 2008.
-Although in their first season the Magpies struggled to even field a team, they have grow into one of the strongest and most consistent teams in the W.A.R.F.L., competing in two successive grand finals in 2009 and 2010 against the South Cardiff Panthers.
+Although in their first season the Magpies struggled to even field a team, they have grown into one of the strongest and most consistent teams in the W.A.R.F.L., competing in two successive grand finals in 2009 and 2010 against the South Cardiff Panthers.

 With the 2012 season beginning soon the Swansea Magpies are actively recruiting new players for the new season.